-This curriculum focuses on some of the greatest works of the human spirit.
-It develops logical and creative thought and demands sophisticated analysis of Greek and Roman literary works and cultural monuments.
-Students in classical studies study overseas in Italy, Greece and Turkey, and regularly participate in archaeological excavations.
-Classical studies offers majors and minors in Greek, Latin or classical civilization, as well as a minor in classical archaeology.
-Classical studies majors pursue careers in law, medicine, business, journalism, government, education, theater and the arts.
+Students often study overseas in Italy, Greece and the United Kingdom, and regularly participate in archaeological excavations.
+We offer majors and minors in Greek, Latin or classical civilization, and a minor in classical archaeology.
+Our majors pursue a wide range of careers in areas such as law, medicine, business, journalism, education, technology, public service, theater, and the arts.

 This broad, deep, and varied historical training helps students become:

 resilient (able to adapt creatively and compassionately to rapid local and global changes);